 To improve your swing:

-- Keep the paddle in your peripheral vision: Even on groundstrokes, you want to try to keep the paddle within your view.
-If you take it behind your body, then you won’t be able to see it, and this big swing can cause a lot of problems with your swing.
+Keep the paddle in your peripheral vision: Even on groundstrokes, you want to try to keep the paddle within your view.
+If you take it behind your body, then you won't be able to see it, and this big swing can cause a lot of problems with your stroke.

-These groundstroke fundamentals apply whether you hit a drive, return, or drop shot.
+These pickleball groundstroke fundamentals apply whether you hit a drive, return, or drop shot.

 Once you've learned to move your feet first and focus on your swing second, you'll be ready to incorporate these other techniques to take your groundstrokes to the next level.